 If you are looking for an opportunity to contribute to the heritage and future of the Gwent Levels and you happen to love maps and history as much as we do, take a look at our volunteer roles listed below.

-Join our citizen science project to give locations to thousands of field records from the Court of Sewers maps.
-The Living Levels RATS volunteers have painstakingly transcribed the records of who owned each field in the Levels in 1830, now we need to add to locations to these records so that we can make a searchable map.
+In late 2019 and early 2020 we hosted a citizen science project to give locations to thousands of field records from the Court of Sewers maps.
+The Living Levels RATS volunteers had painstakingly transcribed the records of who owned each field in the Levels in 1830, and we needed to add locations to these records so that we can make a searchable map.

 Looking at Lidar in the Levels!